COURSE OUTLINE

 What happens after I have paid for my course online?

-In which states and territories will my Statement of Attainment be recognised?
+In which states and territories is my Statement of Attainment recognised?

 When will I receive my Statement of Attainment?